 "For there to be continuity and a sense of history for us to move forward, performance has to exist beyond the borders of the stage, to be able to reach people outside audiences in the black box, outside the echo-chamber."

-Performance Reviews for Arts Equator
+Dance Reviews for Arts Equator

 Garden Uprooted: Fluctuations of Silence